bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

     :local:
     :depth: 2

-.. warning:: ``bokeh.charts`` interface is still experimental an is vary likely to change in the next upcoming releases.
+.. warning:: ``bokeh.charts`` interface is still experimental an is very likely to change in the next upcoming releases.
 Although we will always try to be consistent and never break backwards compatibility we cannot garantee this will not happen.
 Please take this into consideration when using it.